jkerai1/DNSTwistToMDEIOC/README.md

 # DNSTwistToMDEIOC
 Convert DNSTwist Results to MDE IOCs then turn them into TenantAllowBlockLists !
 This should run along aside Domain impersonation protection inside of Defender for Office (MDO)

-Can detect typosquatters, phishing attacks, fraud, and brand impersonation!
+Can block typosquatters, phishing attacks, fraud, and brand impersonation!

 https://github.com/elceef/dnstwist